cammytown/telephenesis/README.md

 Then, other artists can come along and remix or recreate a star's music.
 They upload their version and it, too, is represented as a star; this time with a line to its origin.

-Listeners and browse through a growing constellation of the progression of musical ideas as they are relayed from one mind to another.
+Listeners can browse through a growing constellation of the progression of musical ideas as they are relayed from one mind to another.

 ## Development Environment
 - `docker-compose up`